xs-es/ucc/docs/source/contributing.rst

 1. opening an `issue <https://github.com/unitaryfoundation/ucc/issues/new/choose>`_ to report a bug or propose a new feature, or ask a question, and
 2. opening a `pull request <https://github.com/unitaryfoundation/ucc/pulls>`_ to fix a bug, or implement a desired feature.

+For issues/contributions related to benchmarks, please open in the `ucc-bench <https://github.com/unitaryfoundation/ucc-bench>`_ repo

 The rest of this document describes the technical details of getting set up to develop, and make your first contribution to ucc.

 Setting up your development environment